 During 2002 and 2003, one of our Latin American subsidiaries was audited by the Brazilian taxing authorities in relation to certain commercial taxes.
-As a result of this audit, the subsidiary received an assessment of Brazilian reais 28.8 million, including interest and penalties computed through April 2, 2005, or approximately \$10.9 million at April 2, 2005, alleging these commercial taxes were not properly remitted for the period January through September 2002.
+As a result of this audit, the subsidiary received an assessment of 30.0 million Brazilian reais, including interest and penalties computed through October 1, 2005, or approximately \$13.5 million at October 1, 2005, alleging these commercial taxes were not properly remitted for the period January through September 2002.
 The Brazilian taxing authorities may make similar claims for periods subsequent to September 2002.
 Additional assessments, if received, may be significant either individually or in the aggregate.
 It is management's opinion, based upon the opinions of outside legal counsel, that we have valid defenses related to this matter.
 Although we are vigorously pursuing administrative and judicial action to challenge the assessment, no assurance can be given as to the ultimate outcome.
-An unfavorable resolution of this matter is not expected to have a material impact on our financial condition, but depending upon the time period and amounts involved it may have a material negative effect on our results of operations.
+An unfavorable resolution of this matter is not expected to have a material impact on our financial condition, but depending upon the time period and amounts involved it may have a material negative effect on our results of operations or cash flows.

-We received an informal inquiry from the SEC during the third quarter of 2004.
-The SEC's focus to date has been related to certain transactions with Network Associates, Inc. ("NAI") from 1998 through 2000.
-We have also received subpoenas from the U.S. Attorney's office for the Northern District of California in connection with its grand jury investigation of NAI, which seek information concerning these transactions.
-We are cooperating fully with the SEC's and the U.S. Attorney's requests.
-Although the outcome of the SEC and U.S. Attorney's inquiries cannot be predicted with certainty, it is not currently expected to have a material effect on our ongoing consolidated financial position, results of operations or cash flows.
+We received an informal inquiry from the United States Securities and Exchange Commission (the "SEC") during the third quarter of 2004.
+The SEC's focus to date has been related to certain transactions with McAfee, Inc. (formerly Network Associates, Inc. or NAI) from 1998 through 2000.
+We also received subpoenas from the U.S. Attorney's office for the Northern District of California ("Department of Justice") in connection with its grand jury investigation of NAI, which seek information concerning these transactions.
+We continue to cooperate fully with the SEC and the Department of Justice in their inquiries.
+We are engaged in discussions with the SEC toward a possible resolution of matters concerning these NAI-related transactions.
+We cannot predict with certainty the outcome of these discussions, nor can we reasonably estimate the amount of any loss or range of loss that might be incurred as a result of the resolution of these matters with the SEC and the Department of Justice.
+Such amounts may be material to our results of operations or cash flows.